Have you wondered what a timeshare is and if it could be a good investment? Are timeshares worth it?

 What does a timeshare cost?

-Even worse, the maintenance fees aren’t fixed!
-They could actually go UP a few percentage points every year!
+Even worse, the maintenance fees aren't fixed.
+They could go up a few percentage points every year!

-Many timeshare owners find that it’s much cheaper to book a room in a hotel than to continue paying their obnoxious yearly maintenance fee.
-They just want their timeshares to disappear.
+Many timeshare owners find booking a room in a hotel much cheaper than paying their obnoxious yearly maintenance fee.
+They want their timeshares to disappear.

-Unfortunately, they soon learn that there is barely a market for their timeshare, and it can be nearly impossible to get rid of it.
-Eventually they resign themselves to offer it up for only $1.
+Unfortunately, they soon learn that there is barely a market for their timeshare, and getting rid of it can be nearly impossible.
+Eventually, they resign themselves to giving it up for just $1.
 Ouch.

 Can you get out of a timeshare?

-Some resorts allow timeshare owners to give the timeshare back to them, but others do not.
+Some resorts allow timeshare owners to return the timeshare to them, but others do not.
 This is actually a recent development.

-In the past, almost all of the timeshare resorts refused to accept the timeshare back.
+In the past, almost all timeshare resorts refused to accept the timeshare back.
 Why would they?
-They get to sit back and collect that sweet, sweet maintenance fee money each year.
-Eventually though, timeshare developers learned that they could sell you a $9,000 timeshare, charge you to take it back, and then sell it again to someone else for $9,000.
-Capitalism at its finest folks!
+They get to sit back and collect that sweet, recurring (and appreciating!) maintenance fee money each year.
+Eventually, though, timeshare developers learned that they could sell you a $9,000 timeshare, charge you to take it back, and then sell it on again to someone else for $9,000.
+Capitalism at its finest, folks!

-If you own a timeshare and your resort refuses to take it back and you’re unable to sell it, you may want to look in to one of the many timeshare exit companies.
-Timeshare exit companies usually work with lawyers to help you cancel your contract with the resort.
-Sometimes their techniques are a little shady though, so you need to be careful.
+If you own a timeshare and your resort refuses to take it back and cannot sell it, you may want to look into one of the many timeshare exit companies.
+(Yes, a veritable cottage industry has sprung up for people trapped in these things!)
+Timeshare exit companies usually work with lawyers to help cancel your contract with the resort.
+Sometimes their techniques are a little shady, so you must be careful.

-In 2020, Diamond Resorts sued and shut down two timeshare exit companies, who were found guilty of fraudulent schemes.
-Timeshare exit firms will charge you huge fees upfront, and then never actually get you out of your timeshare.
+In 2020, Diamond Resorts sued and shut down two timeshare exit companies that were found guilty of fraudulent schemes.
+Timeshare exit firms will charge you huge fees upfront and then never actually get you out of your timeshare.
 It seems the whole timeshare industry is fraught with deception.

 So why do so many people buy timeshares?

-With all of this negativity, why would anyone in their right mind buy a timeshare?
-Well, for the most part, many people are pressured in to it.
+With so many snakes in the grass, why would anyone in their right mind wade into buying a timeshare?
+Well, for the most part, people are pressured into it.

-High pressure sales tactics are ripe in the timeshare industry.
-Lies are rampant and it’s not uncommon for a sales person to describe the product in a way that is absolutely untrue.
+High-pressure sales tactics are ripe in the timeshare industry.
+Lies are rampant, and it's not uncommon for a salesperson to totally hoodwink the customer.

-Furthermore, when you’re on vacation, you’re usually in a fantastic mood!
-You don’t want the vacation to end!
-Sales people know that you’re in this susceptible state, and take advantage with their “too good to be true” sales pitches and free gifts.
+Furthermore, you're usually in a fantastic mood when you're on vacation!
+You don't want the holiday to end!
+Salespeople know you're in this susceptible state of mind and take advantage of the special setting to spring their “too good to be true” sales pitch on you (complete with free giveaway gifts).

-In addition, if you can’t afford the timeshare, they may even offer you a loan!
-No!
-Stop!
-Don’t ever finance your timeshare!
-You will be paying sky high interest rates.
-Just think of the interest!
-It will be way more painful than your pina colada hangover.
+In addition, if you can't afford the timeshare, they may even offer you a loan!
+(Stop right there!
+Don't ever finance your timeshare!)
+You will pay sky-high interest rates that will be way more painful than your pina colada hangover.

 Are timeshares worth it…ever?

-A timeshare resale is for sale by owner, so it can usually be purchased extremely cheap.
-You’ll be on the hook for the yearly maintenance fees, but that’s not a big deal if you actually use the timeshare each year.
+A timeshare resale is when the owner sells it, so it can often be extremely cheap.
+You’ll be on the hook for the yearly maintenance fees, but that’s not a big deal if you use the timeshare every year.

-Most timeshares are more spacious than hotel rooms and come with a kitchen, so it can feel a little more homey.
+Most timeshares are more spacious than hotel rooms and have a kitchen to feel a little homier.
 Some people like this enough to buy it.

 In conclusion, never buy a timeshare from a resort developer directly.
-If you’re interested in purchasing one, make sure to buy resale.
+If you're still interested in purchasing one, make sure to buy via resale.

-If you already own one, be careful when you’re trying to sell it.
-Don’t be fooled into thinking it’s worth more than you paid for it, as this is very rarely the case.
-Look at what others are pricing your timeshare for on Ebay, and you’ll get a good idea of its worth.
+If you already own one, be careful when you're trying to sell it.
+Don't be fooled into thinking it's worth more than you paid, as this is rarely true.
+Look at what others are pricing your timeshare for on eBay, and you'll get a good idea of its worth.

-If you have money to spend, don’t waste it on a timeshare.
+If you have money to spend, don't waste it on a timeshare.
 Instead, use it for a real investment.
 Could you buy a vacation property and rent it out to help pay the mortgage?
 Or perhaps you invest in a turnkey property?
-However you invest your hard earned money, make sure it’s working hard for you.
+However, if you invest your hard-earned money, ensure it works hard for you.